gopherdonapp/app/README.md

 > Note: If you are building the macOS version of Gopherdon, add your provisioning profiles and entitlements files in the `desktop` folder and ensure you have installed your developer certificates on your machine before running `build-desktop` or `build-desktop-darwin`.
 >
 > While the command will run without needing the signature, it is recommended that you make a signed copy to protect users.
+>

+> ⚠️ **Notarization**: If you are building the macOS version of Hyperspace, you will also need to set up notarization processes.
+Hyperspace will _not_ run on devices running macOS Catalina or later without this notarization; please ensure you have the correct certificates and updated notarization scripts in `desktop/notarize.js`.
+>
+> When building, the script will aotumatically notarize the app for you after signing it.

 The built files will be available under `dist` that can be uploaded to your app distributor or website.